nellarro/100-days-of-code/README.md

 # 100 Days Of Code - Log

+##Day 19: January 20, 2017
+#### Conversational UX

+**Today's Progress**: Completed the thought exercises for the conversational UX role!

+**Thoughts**: Incredibly challenging.
+Holy world of warcraft!
+I didn't realize all the research it took to be a UX anything.
+It's a lot of asking tons of questions about things you have no idea about so you can put yourself in the user's shoes.
+It's pretty cool.
+And, if I get the role, I'd still be able to code with SuperScriptJS!

+**Goals**: Job!
+But for tomorrow, it's get back on board with React stuff and Kiss N Makeup.

 ##Day 18: January 19, 2017
 #### Code for Orlando, Conversational UX, IoT Open Code mashup meeting